oneAnuragByte/blog/README.md

 # blog
-Author's play ground to impart knowledge and help the community
+Author's play ground to impart knowledge and help the community.
+This should be fun